mmistakes/minimal-mistakes/publications/index.md

-Below, we provide a small list of our newest publications.
+Below, we provide some recent publications.
 By clicking on "Direct link", you are redirected to a .pdf version of that specific paper.
 Alternatively, you can also opt to see the paper online by clicking on "link to the online version".